Lenguas o idioma en Mallorca lenguage Majorca

 Official Languages of Mallorca

-Official languages and language in Mallorca
+Official languages in Mallorca

-What language is spoken in Mallorca… Mallorca is the largest island of the Balearic archipelago (Autonomous Community of the Balearic Islands).
+What language is spoken in Mallorca?Mallorca is the largest island of the Balearic archipelago (Autonomous Community of the Balearic Islands).
 In Mallorca we have and speak two official languages: Catalan (co-official language) and Spanish (official state language).
 Although you will probably not notice it in purely tourist areas (hotels, restaurants, bars, etc.), on the island it is also very common to hear Mallorquín (mallorquí), a local derivation of Catalan.

 Language in Mallorca: Influences of Mallorcan